uswds/uswds-site/pages/patterns/select-language/two-languages.md

       <h3 class="do-dont__heading">What to do</h3>
         <div class="do-dont__content">
           <ul>
-            <li>Place the button in the top right of the screen for consistency.</li>
+            <li>Place the language menu button in the upper corner of the screen for consistency.
+If possible, flip the arrangement of the header for right-to-left languages.
+The language button should be positioned at the top right of the page for left-to-right languages and on the top left for right-to-left languages.</li>
             <li>Make the language access button a single, independent element.</li>
-            <li>Include the language toggle in the header so that it remains visible and in the same position as the user scrolls up and down a webpage if a website has a “sticky” or “fixed” header.</li>
+            <li>Include the language toggle in the header so that it remains visible and in the same position as the user scrolls up and down a webpage if the website has a “sticky” or “fixed” header.</li>
-            <li>Take users to an equivalent page (i.e., the same/similar content).</li>
+            <li>Take users to an equivalent page that includes the same or similar content.</li>
-            <li>Capitalize the name of the language (e.g., English, Spanish, or Vietnamese).</li>
+            <li>Capitalize the name of the language (such as English, Spanish, or Vietnamese).</li>
-            <li>Strongly consider labeling the name in the common, native language (e.g., Español).</li>
+            <li>Strongly consider labeling the name in the common, native language like  Español (Spanish) or 公司简介 (Chinese - Simplified).</li>
           </ul>
         </div>
       </div>